carbonplan/research/README.md

 ### tools

 Tools should be exported from `tools/{tool-name}/index.js` in order to have pages automatically built for them.
+Entries for tools should be added `contents/tools.js` to support rendering content on the index page.

 ### publications